MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-course-category/upload-content-to-a-course.md

 ## Permissions Level

-The MCT management portal provides role-based permission levels.
+The CT management portal provides role-based permission levels.
 The table below shows which administrative roles can upload content to a course in the portal.

 | Access Level  | Upload content to a course |
 | --- | --- |